pipelinelabo/datalaiq-wiki/ingesters/kinesis.md

 root@gravserver ~# bash gravwell_kinesis_ingest_installer.sh
 ```

-If the Gravwell services are present on the same machine, the installation script should automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
+If the DatalaiQ services are present on the same machine, the installation script should automatically extract and configure the `Ingest-Auth` parameter and set it appropriately.
 You will now need to open the `/opt/gravwell/etc/kinesis_ingest.conf` configuration file and set it up for your Kinesis stream.
 Once you have modified the configuration as described below, start the service with the command `systemctl start gravwell_kinesis_ingest.service`

 The example below shows a sample configuration which connects to an indexer on the local machine (note the `Pipe-Backend-target` setting) and feeds it from a single Kinesis stream named "MyKinesisStreamName" in the us-west-1 region.